laurentino14/laurentino14/README.md

 ## Contact

-If you have any feedback or job opportunities, feel free to reach out via email at **lucas@elevatt.tech**.
+If you have any feedback or job opportunities, feel free to reach out via email at **laurentinodeev@gmail.com**.